WebAssembly/design/Rationale.md

 mode (NAN2008) which enables support for the new rules.

-In particular, the sign bit of generated NaNs is nondeterministic since x86 NaNs with it set to 1 while other architectures generate NaNs with it set to 0.
+In particular, the sign bit of generated NaNs is nondeterministic since x86 generates NaNs with it set to 1 while other architectures generate NaNs with it set to 0.

 ## Integer operations